Accelerating Federated Learning with a Global Biased Optimiser

 \section{Conclusion}

-In this work, we proposed a new algorithm: Federated learning with Global Biased Optimiser (FedGBO) that incorporates a set of global statistics for a generic machine learning optimiser within the Federated Learning (FL) process in a novel way.
-FedGBO demonstrates faster convergence rates compared to FL algorithms that only use vanilla SGD on clients (such as Federated Averaging), whilst having lower communication and computation costs compared to other state-of-the-art FL algorithms that also use adaptive optimisation.
+In this work, we proposed the Federated Global Biased Optimiser (FedGBO) algorithm that incorporates a set of global statistics for a generic machine learning optimiser within the Federated Learning (FL) process.
+FedGBO demonstrates fast convergence rates, whilst having lower communication and computation costs compared to other state-of-the-art FL algorithms that use adaptive optimisation.
 We showed that FedGBO with a generic optimiser can be formulated as centralised training using a perturbed gradient and optimiser update, allowing analysis of generic centralised optimisers to be extended to FedGBO.
-We achieve the same convergence rate for FedGBO with SGDm as a recent analysis on centralised SGDm does, plus an FL-related error term that decays with $\mathcal{O}(\nicefrac{1}{T})$ with a decaying learning rate.
-We then performed an extensive set of comparison experiments using 4 competing FL algorithms (3 of which also use adaptive optimisation), 3 different optimisers, and on 4 benchmark FL datasets.
-These experiments highlighted FedGBO's highly competitive performance, especially considering FedGBO's low computation and communication costs, as well as practical insights into choice of adaptive-FL algorithm and optimiser for real-world FL.
+We achieve the same convergence rate for FedGBO with SGDm as a recent analysis on centralised SGDm does, plus an extra FL-related error term that decays with $\eta^2$.
+We then performed an extensive set of comparison experiments using 6 competing FL algorithms (3 of which also use adaptive optimisation) and 3 different optimisers on 4 benchmark FL datasets.
+These experiments highlighted FedGBO's highly competitive performance, especially considering FedGBO's low computation and communication costs, and provided practical insights into the choice of adaptive-FL algorithms and optimisers, and communication and computation trade-offs within FL.